resyfer/nits_proxy/README.md

 sudo ./install.sh
 cd .. && rm -rf nits_proxy
 ```
+*NOTE: (The values inside `[]` are default values, you can press Enter without giving any value, and it will take the default value in)*

 <br>

 *NOTE: If you use a shell different from `bash` then you need to add the line given below to the rc file of your shell (eg. `~/.zshrc`, etc.)*